Bear Glacier Lagoon

 • Camp well above the waterline of the lagoon as large waves can occur at any time and engulf your campsite.

 The glacier-dammed lake above Bear Glacier Lagoon.
-Note the glacial ice creating the dam in the foreground.
+Eventually the water breaks through, causing downstream effects in the lagoon.

 Glacier Lake Outburst Floods